The course provides a perspective on process algebra (architecture & calculi).

 PL - Exercises on bisimilarity. [exercises]

 T - Introduction to process algebra.
-Detailed study of CCS (Milner's Calculus of Communicating Systems): Operational semantics, expansion theorem; silent transitions and observational equivalences. [slides]
+Detailed study of CCS (Milner's Calculus of Communicating Systems): Operational semantics, expansion theorem; silent transitions. [slides]

 PL - Exercises on bisimilarity (conclusion)